Updated: Oct 17

 The most common form of love that we give our pets is often excess talk, touch, and eye contact.

-Whether it’s a rescue/shelter dog with an iffy past and very, very sad eyes, or a brand new fluffy bundle of cute from a breeder, it is common for a dog new in a home to be inundated with exorbitant amounts of good stuff.
+Whether it’s a rescue/shelter dog with an iffy past and very, very sad eyes, or a brand new fluffy bundle of cute from a breeder, it is common for a dog new in a home to be flooded with all good stuff.
 And that’s awesome, right?

 Why are they getting worse?
-The owners love them!
-They hold them and pet them and tell them it’s ok.
-They give them treats upon treats when a trigger approaches to make it better.
+You love them!
+You pet them and tell them it’s ok.
+You give them treats upon treats when a trigger approaches to make their dog feel better.
 The dog is immediately removed from frightening situations when anxiety is shown, or frightening situations are prevented from happening altogether.

-And as the dog worsens and the box shrinks, the owner become progressively more aware of their dog, aware of what may frighten him or trigger an aggressive response.
+And as the dog worsens and his world shrinks, you become progressively more aware of their dog, aware of what may frighten him or trigger an aggressive response.

 Time those rewards for when (and ONLY when) your dog is calm, collected, and clear.